github/docs/tests/fixtures/page-with-invalid-product-version.md

 ---
 title: This is an article
-intro: I am missing productVersions frontmatter
+intro: I have invalid versions frontmatter
 versions:
   fpt: '*'
   ghae: 'issue-foo' # Only issue-<number> is allowed, per lib/all-versions.js